 - Budget available

-Key cost elements in cloud storage – and how to reduce costs
+Cloud storage costs: Key elements, and how to reduce costs

 Additionally, data and systems will need to be compliant with regulations, government policies and internal protocols, no matter where the data is sitting.